Adaptive Quantum State Tomography with Active Learning: Results

-After that, more and more samples are added to the pool of measurements which are requested by the learner and the RBM learning process is re-started (with the same initialisation of the RBMs as before).
+After that, more and more samples are added to the pool of measurements which are requested by the learner and the RBM learning process is re-started (with the same random initialization of the RBMs as before).
 For the state reconstruction presented in Fig.~\ref{fig:AL}, the learner requests a measurement from the $xzzxx$ configuration in the first $6$ queries (see epochs $1000$ to $6000$), and from $zyyyz$ in the last learning cycle starting in epoch $7000$.
 Note that samples from these measurement configurations contain not only information on the amplitude, but also on the phase structure of the state under investigation.
 Step by step, these samples are added to the learning process.
 This process is stopped when a specified re-scaled fidelity (here $f^{1/N}_{\mathrm{stop}}=90\, \%$) is reached or the number of posed queries exceeds a maximal value $N_{\mathrm{query}}^{\mathrm{max}}$ (in this paper we use $N_{\mathrm{query}}^{\mathrm{max}}=30$).
-The final fidelity in this example is $f^{1/N}=95.0 \pm 1.5 \,\%$ (average over the four RBMs used for step 3.)) using only $107$ samples and three different configurations.
-Furthermore, in Fig.~\ref{fig:ALLearningCurve} it can be observed that there are regimes in the learning procedure where the difference between reconstructed and target state stagnates or even grows when adding the requested samples.
-This is not unintentional within our learning scheme: If a new sample is requested that contains completely different information (i.e. when adding the first sample from the $xzzxx$ configuration to a pool of $100$ samples from the $zz\dots z$ configuration in epoch $1000$) the learner may get confused in the first place.
+The final fidelity in this example is $f^{1/N}=95.0 \pm 1.5 \,\%$ (average over the six RBMs used for step 3) using only $107$ samples and three different configurations.
+Note that we restart the learning from randomly initialized weights in each AL step and not from the trained models from the first steps to avoid a bias from the incomplete data, yielding the periodic peaks in fidelity and KL.
+Furthermore, it can be observed that there are regimes in the learning procedure where the difference between reconstructed and target state stagnates or even grows when adding the requested samples.
+This is not unintentional within our learning scheme: If a new sample is requested that contains completely different information (i.e. when adding the first sample from the $xzzxx$ configuration to a pool of $100$ samples from the $zz\dots z$ configuration in epoch $1000$) the new information cannot be successfully incorporated into the context of the data from previous AL steps in the first place.
 However, when requesting more and more samples afterwards, the same piece of information can become a valuable contribution to a good reconstruction.